cairo-book/cairo-book/src/ch03-02-dictionaries.md

 One restriction of `Felt252Dict<T>` that we haven't talked about is the trait `Felt252DictValue<T>`.
 This trait defines the `zero_default` method which is the one that gets called when a value does not exist in the dictionary.
 This is implemented by some common data types, such as most unsigned integers, `bool` and `felt252` - but it is not implemented for more complex ones types such as arrays, structs (including `u256`), and other types from the core library.
-This means that making a dictionary of types not natively supported is not a straightforward task, because you would need to write a couple of trait implementations in order to make the data type a valid dictionary value type.
+This means that making a dictionary of types not natively supported is not a straightforward task, because you would need to write a couple of trait implementations to make the data type a valid dictionary value type.
 To compensate this, you can wrap your type inside a `Nullable<T>`.

 `Nullable<T>` is a smart pointer type that can either point to a value or be `null` in the absence of value.
 It is usually used in Object Oriented Programming Languages when a reference doesn't point anywhere.
 The difference with `Option` is that the wrapped value is stored inside a `Box<T>` data type.
 The `Box<T>` type, inspired by Rust, allows us to allocate a new memory segment for our type, and access this segment using a pointer that can only be manipulated in one place at a time.